 Richard Goffi leads Booz Allen’s energy security and management businesses, focusing on energy, nuclear, and nonproliferation efforts for government and private-sector clients.

 Currently, Richard oversees the full range of the firm’s support to the Department of Energy and the National Nuclear Security Administration.
 He also guides energy initiatives across the Department of Defense, armed services, and combatant commands.
 His work includes energy project development and energy management for defense activities, management and operation of the nation's nuclear weapons complex, and federal initiatives for managing the nation's nuclear materials.

 His previous job experience includes working as an operations analyst in NASA’s space shuttle program.

-Richard earned a B.S. with honors in aerospace engineering from the United States Naval Academy and completed graduate studies in nuclear engineering at the University of Maryland.
+Richard earned a B.S. with honors in aerospace engineering from the United States Naval Academy.
+He completed graduate studies in nuclear engineering at the University of Maryland.

 What have been the biggest changes in the industry during your career?
 The focus of customers has shifted.
-I’ve watched the move to data-driven decision making, opposed to older business styles.
+I’ve watched the move to data-driven decision making, as opposed to older business styles.
 The complexity of issues and the pace they move at is faster.
-In the non-proliferation world, the threats went from counties, to non-state actors, to terrorism and other threats.
-On the energy side, we are fundamentally transforming an industry that still maintains old, and arguably outdated, business models.
+In the non-proliferation world, the threats went from countries, to non-state actors, to terrorism and other threats.
+On the energy side, we're fundamentally transforming an industry that still maintains old, and arguably outdated, business models.